clayne/hacktical-c/list/README.md

 };
 ```

-And this is a value which is set up to be part of two lists.
+And this is a value which is prepared for inclusion in two lists (at a time).

 ```C
 struct my_item {